waimea-ljmutch/chores-project/docs/0-requirements.md

 # Relevant Implications

-## NAME OF IMPLICATION 1
+## Aesthetic  IMPLICATION

-Replace this text with a clear explanation of what the implication means.
+The aesthetic implications of a digital technology or digital outcome (e.g. a website) relate to how it looks in terms of design.

 ### Relevance to the System